George Fitzsimmons (public servant): Australian Natives' Association

-The 1894 ANA Warrnambool Conference passed a series of radical motions adopting as ANA ‘planks’ a tax on the unimproved value of land, a minimum wage for workers in public utilities, and full adult suffrage.
+The 1894 ANA Warrnambool Conference passed a series of radical motions adopting as ANA "planks" a tax on the unimproved value of land, a minimum wage for workers in public utilities, and full adult suffrage.
 George Fitzsimmons was elected Chief President at the head of a board containing a majority of men who had initiated or actively supported these motions.
-Many branch members objected to these motions as ‘party political’, and called for them to be rescinded.
+Many branch members objected to these motions as "party political", and called for them to be rescinded.
 Fitzsimmons was not personally inclined to be radical, but he stood with his board and ignored calls to rescind the resolutions, while taking no action to promote them.

 ANA membership rose by 550 members to 10,200 during the year Fitzsimmons was Chief President.

 Fitzsimmons attended the opening of the remote and Walhalla ANA Branch No.151 on the way to the 1895 Bairnsdale Conference.
 He also served as a Trustee of the Friendly Societies Garden as the ANA representative from 1896 - 1906.

-He spent 44 year as Secretary of the Prahran Branch, from 1889 - 1933.
+He spent 44 year as Secretary of the Prahran Branch, from 1889 to 1933.

 Later years

-Fitzsimmons died at home in Brighton in 1933 at 74 years old.
+Fitzsimmons died at home in Brighton on September 23, 1933, at 74 years old.